chrisnc/sicp/README.md

   website](http://download.racket-lang.org) but your package manager may have it as well.

 All of the exercises can be run in their language's respective REPL.

-For
+For the Haskell implementations:
-example:

-`ghci Factorial.hs` for the Haskell implementations
+`ghci Factorial.hs`

+For the Racket implementations:

-`racket -if factorial.rkt` for the Racket implementations
+`racket -if factorial.rkt`